-How To Write An Artist Statement That People Can Actually Understand
+How To Write An Artist Statement That People Will Want To Read

 What is an artist statement anyway?

-An Artist Statement is a document you will be asked to submit along with an application to a graduate program, a residency, a grant, and sometimes a show.
-It is usually a one-page text where you outline your artistic vision, mission, and reasoning.
+An Artist Statement is usually a one-page text where you outline your artistic vision, mission, and reasoning.
+It's a document you'll often be asked to submit along with an application to a graduate program, a residency, a grant, and sometimes a show.
 Most times, it will come as a cover letter to your portfolio or reel, contextualising and framing samples of your work.

 What should it look like?

-Depending on where you are applying to, you will be asked to submit anywhere between 60 - 1000 words.
+Depending on what you are applying to, you may be asked to submit anywhere between 60 - 1000 words.
 Usually, anything that can comfortably fit in a one page A4 piece of paper on single space at a 12 point font will do.

-It is a good idea to write a long, all-encompassing Artist Statement your first time and then use that to create smaller, targeted versions for each of your subsequent applications.
-If you are submitting to a gallery, your statement might be printed on the catalogue or put up on the wall next to your work.
-It might also be included online or in literature relating to the exhibit along with your short bio.
+It's a good idea to write a long, all-encompassing Artist Statement your first time and then use that to create smaller, targeted versions for each of your subsequent applications.
+If you are submitting to a gallery or exhibition, your statement might be printed on the catalogue or put up on the wall next to your work.
+Along with your short bio, it might also be included online (like we have for our Artists of The Month pages) or in any literature relating to the exhibition your work is in.

 What should go in it?

 The structure can be anything you want but usually includes

 a short introduction